weaveworks/weave-gitops-docs/docs/getting-started.md

 Have a nice day! 👋
 ```

 You now will have the right `kubeconfig` for the kind cluster.

+Run `kubectl cluster-info --context kind-kind`

 ### Install Weave GitOps onto the cluster